andronachi09/web-weather/README.md

 # Web Weather Application

-## An web application used to search current weather in any desired locations
+## A web application used to search current weather in any desired locations

 ## Project status

-The application's front-end development is finalized..
-User can search for any location, and see the different weather stats like: precipitation, temperature, forecast etc.
+The application's front-end development is finalized.
+Users can search for any location, and see the different weather stats like: precipitation, temperature, forecast etc.

 ## Project Screen Shot